Can a Ketogenic diet help relieve chronic pain? Find this out and much more about the benefits of a keto diet.

 Embarking on a journey

-You are about to embark on a wonderful adventure---a process of getting healthier, abandoning some of your previously held misconceptions around food, and moving forward with a lifestyle that will afford you better health, greater vitality, and more delicious food than you ever thought possible.
+If you plan on switching to a ketogenic diet, you are about to embark on an adventure---a process of getting healthier, abandoning some of your previously held misconceptions around food, and moving forward with a lifestyle that will afford you better health, greater vitality, and more delicious food than you ever thought possible.
 Don't consider this a diet, consider it a pathway of culinary excellence on which you'll be uncovering a leaner, healthier physique!
 Welcome to the keto way; you'll be glad you made the switch!